Our2020View/Our2020View.github.io/heaterbypass.md

 <img src="/assets/webnewvalve1.jpg"/>

-This is the winterization diagram that is missing from the Truma owner's manual:  The valve I installed is valve "E" in this drawing.
+This is the winterization diagram that is missing from our Truma owner's manual:  The valve I installed is valve "E" in this drawing.

 <img src="/assets/Trumadiagramweb.jpg"/>